It is the panic or fear of women towards men and the anxiety of having a close relationship (of any kind) with them.

 Androphobia can negatively affect a woman’s quality of life.

-It is important for the androphobic to seek help if needed, especially if you have children who are, or could be affected by, the phobia.
+The androphobic needs to seek help if needed, especially if you have children who are, or could be affected by, the phobia.